-Educational Attainment in International Perspective
+Educational Attainment in International Perspective .....

 While the United States has comparatively high enrollment rates, several countries outperform the United States in degree attainment.
 Figure A-2 indicates that the United States ranks 11th in the percentage of adults aged 25-34 who have an associate's degree or higher.
-Indiana's postsecondary attainment rate (37 percent) ranks below such top performing countries as Korea, Japan, and Canada.
-While each of these countries has its own cultural characteristics, political climate, and economic conditions, specific policy mechanisms may partially explain differences in degree attainment.
+The educational attainment rate in Kansas is comparable to the rates in France and Sweden.
+While each top-performing country has its own cultural characteristics, political climate, and economic conditions, specific policy mechanisms may partially explain differences in degree attainment.
 For example, Canada has invested heavily in "sub-bachelor's" attainment, which has widened the pipeline and increased both participation and graduation.